teiesti/dynonym/README.md

     - `<rdata>`: the resource record's rdata, e.g. the IP address

   Returns
-    - `201 Created` if the update was successful
+    - `200 OK` if the update was successful
     - `400 Bad Request` if any parameter, e.g. a domain name or IP address, was invalid
     - `401 Unauthorized` if the given credentials are wrong
     - `403 Forbidden` if the user is not authorized to change the given resource record